designhubz/flutter-example/README.md

 ```

-2. Once the `TryOnController` is received from `onTryOnReady` callback, you can call various methods on it.
+2. Once the `EyewearTryOnController` is received from `onTryOnReady` callback, you can call various methods on it.

+Same can be done for `CCLTryOnWidget` and its controller `CCLTryOnController`.

-# TryOnController Methods
+# TryOnControllers Common Methods

+A lot of the methods are common in `EyewearTryOnController` and `CCLTryOnController`.
+The common one are discussed first.

+All methods can throw `TryOnError` if communication between TryOn Widget and app is unsuccessful due to network or other errors.
+More details regarding the thrown error is in `TryOnError`'s `message` parameter.

 ## `setUserId()`